ni/nimble/packages/nimble-components/src/select/specs/filerable-select-hld.md

 ## Problem Statement

-Our clients have a need of a filterable dropdown component that does not require arbitrary text as a value, but only values available in the dropdown.
+Our clients have a need of a filterable dropdown component that does not allow arbitrary text as a value, but only values available in the dropdown.
 The filtering will have the following behaviors:

 -   The filter text will match _any_ text within the `textContent` of each `ListOption`
 -   Each time the dropdown is opened the filter text is cleared